MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/group-managed-service-accounts/kerberos-policy/maximum-lifetime-for-user-ticket-renewal.md

 This security policy reference topic for the IT professional describes the best practices, location, values, policy management, and security considerations for this policy setting.

 ## Reference
-The **Maximum lifetime for user ticket renewal** policy setting determines the period of time (in days) during which a user' ticket-granting ticket can be renewed.
+The **Maximum lifetime for user ticket renewal** policy setting determines the period of time (in days) during which a user's ticket-granting ticket can be renewed.

 The possible values for this Group Policy setting are: